EU at the UN General Assembly

 EU priorities at the UN General Assembly

-The EU will support the UN-led efforts in countries and regions requiring consistent international action, including Syria, the Middle East, Libya, Ukraine, Afghanistan and African countries.
+The EU will support the UN-led efforts in countries and regions requiring robust international action, including Syria, the Middle East, Libya, Ukraine, Yemen and African countries.